mjjackman/Movie-Grabber/README.md

 Take a look at the pry output, and see what information we're getting from OMDB.

-5. Design a suitable migration to store the values of a film in the database.
+5. Design a suitable migration or use SQL commands to store the values of a film in the database.
 Migrate both your development and test databases, and add code to your test to ensure that you can call the `Movie.get_film_info` method and return a Movie object.

 6. Use your code in the movie app, and make the tests pass.
 Note that the actual HTTP requests are stubbed out for testing purposes.